j-ochmann/DevBook/src/content/design_patterns/structural/adapter.md

         ```

-    3. *Parameterized adapters.* The usual way to support pluggable adapters in Smalltalk is to parameterize an adapter with one or more blocks.
+    c. *Parameterized adapters.* The usual way to support pluggable adapters in Smalltalk is to parameterize an adapter with one or more blocks.
 The block construct supports adaptation without subclassing.
 A block can adapt a request, and the adapter can store a block for each individual request.
 In our example, this means TreeDisplay stores one block for converting a node into a GraphicNode and another block for accessing a node’s children.

         For example, to create TreeDisplay on a directory hierarchy, we write